geewynn/techcrunch_warehouse/README.md

 # EMR
 EMR cluster is needed for running the transformation files.
 The pyspark script can be found in the transfom folder.
 The emr_util file contains functions for creating cluster, starting a spark session and terminating a spark session.

+The EMR tasks are included in the dag file.

 ### Redshift Configuration